-MR. CHAIRMAN: Now.
-Statutory Resolution seeking disapproval of the conservation of Foreign Exchange and Preven- j tion of Smuggling Activities (Amendment) 1 1975.
-Shri Prakash Ordinance Veer Shastri, Dr. Ramkripal Sinha and Shri Subramanian Swamy not here.
+solution seeking disapproval of the conser- reason of the finding that some of the many vation of Foreign Exchange and Preven- grounds of detention urged by the Governtion of Smuggling Activities (Amendment) | ment in support of an order of detention 1975.
+Shri Prakash Ordinance.
+Shastri, Dr. Ramkripal Sinha and Subramanian Swamy not here.